 "So hats off to them, it was a really great performance and one that the whole of Japan should be proud of."

 New Zealand - Beauden Barrett

 Barrett is a joy to watch at the best of times given his outstanding speed, but the opportunity to take on inferior opponents like Canada should see him really make hay.
 If the makeshift full-back lifts his level even further as Hansen suggests, the Canucks could be in real trouble.

 This match comes eight years to the day since the sides' previous World Cup meeting, in which Trainor also played.
 In fact, not only did he play but he also scored - twice.
 Trainor is the only player to have tallied a pair of tries against the All Blacks in the World Cup in the 21st century.
 A repeat would make for some story.

 KEY OPTA FACTS

-- New Zealand have won their last 16 World Cup matches, the longest run of victories by any side in the history of the tournament.
+- The All Blacks have won each of their last 15 Rugby World Cup matches, the longest run by any side in the tournament's history.

 - They also boast a 100 per cent win rate in pool stage matches at the World Cup (29/29).